Skip to content

 Four levels through the year.
 Very high (July-August): warmest 19-21°C, water 18-22°C, full restaurants and attractions, peak prices, full crowds.
 High (May-June-September): 14-22°C, water 12-19°C, prices 25-40% below peak, calm but active.
 Low (April, October-November): 5-13°C, prices 50-70% below peak, indoor focus, off-season quiet.
 Very low (December-February): zero crowd, pool and SPA dominate, photographic quiet.

-Workation suits May, June, September; families with school-age children land on July-August; couples and contemplative travellers find April-May or September-October optimal.
+Workation suits May, June, September; families with school-age children land on July-August; couples and thoughtful travelers find April-May or September-October optimal.
 Full month-by-month: when is Hel crowded.

 Transport: car, train, ferry, low-emission option

 Three modes.
 Car: maximum flexibility but DK216 traffic risk in season (3-5 hour delays July-August).
 Train: Polregio line 213 from Tricity, 42 daily summer services, predictable 90-115 minute Gdynia-Hel time.
-Ferry: Zegluga Gdanska Gdansk-Hel seasonal (April-September), 60-65 minutes, experience-first.
-For low-emission travel, rail produces 3x less CO2 per passenger than car (European Environment Agency data via Polregio).
+Ferry: Zegluga Gdanska Gdansk-Hel seasonal (May-September), about 2-2.5 hours, experience-first.
+For low-emission travel, rail produces 3x less CO2 per passenger than car, according to European Environment Agency data cited by Polregio.

 Three guides: ferry, train, car comparison, a week on Hel without a car, low-emission travel.